haiduong2211/recipesdb/Readme.md

 ## Technologies Used:
 - Database: Mongodb to save raw data
-- Data Warehouse: [To Be Update]
+- Data Warehouse: Postgresql
 - Language: Python
 - Tools: Selenium, Scrapy, webdriver_manager

 ## Installation:
 ### Prerequisites
 Before you begin, ensure you have the following installed on your machine:
-- Python 3.x
+- Python 3.12
-- pip
 - MongoDB (for database)

 #### 1. Clone the Repository